 Are there any problems?

 The most common problem with using an oxygen mask is dry mouth.
-This is easily overcome by drinking small amounts of water, or rinsing out the mouth if the person in the Intensive Care Unit (ICU) is unable to take oral fluids.
-However, this may not be possible for some.
+This is easily overcome by drinking small amounts of water, or rinsing out the mouth if the person in the intensive care unit (ICU) is unable to take oral fluids.
+However, this may not be possible for some people.
+They will be offered regular mouth swabs to moisten their mouth.

 Nasal prongs are devices with two prongs that sit just inside the nose.
 They are used when only a small amount of oxygen is needed.